 This can quickly cost your business more money and paperwork for the same labor you once received from an independent contractor.

 On the whole, employers have far greater control over employees than independent contractors.
-But to highlight a few key differences:
+But it can range from topics as diverse as pay structure to taxes.

-While the worker classification test has changed in CA, your independent contractors could still be hired, as long as they “pass” the ABC Test.
+While the worker classification test has changed in CA, your independent contractors can still be hired, as long as they “pass” the ABC Test.

 Essentially, if you can prove your worker meets all three of these requirements, you can make the case that they are independent contractors.